This is a roundabout story that comes to a simple conclusion: I found a Taliesin drawing.

 Over 12 years ago I worked on a Comprehensive Chronology of the Hillside Structure on Frank Lloyd Wright’s Taliesin estate with Anne Biebel, the principal of Cornerstone Preservation (she was the person who suggested I read the local newspapers, 1910s-early 1930s, which introduced me to their weirdness).

 This project led me down to Wright’s archives to do research.
-The archives were then at his winter home, Taliesin West, in Arizona.
+While now at the Avery Architectural & Fine Arts Library in New York, until the fall of 2012, Wright’s archives were at his winter home, Taliesin West, in Arizona.

 In particular I looked at his drawings that weren’t assigned to any of his commissions.